labcodes/django-react-boilerplate/README.md

 ## Running it

 After installing, when you want to run the project locally, be sure to have your virtualenv active (running `source bin/activate` from the project folder) and nvm set to the correct node version (by running `nvm use` on the project folder).
-If nvm is not found, try restarting your terminal or running `make setup_nvm` manually.
+If nvm is not found, try restarting your terminal or running `make setup_node_environment` manually.

 Then, to run django and webpack in parallel for development, just run: